 After a homebuyer signs a purchase agreement, one of the next items of business is a home inspection.
 The inspection allows the buyer to see what repairs, if any, the property needs.
 The seller can have them addressed before closing, or provide compensation for the buyer to make the repairs himself.
 A home inspection also lets the buyer know of potential future problems and costs.
 Even if a buyer purchases a home "as is" and cannot ask the sellers for any repairs, he remains entitled to an independent inspection.

 Homebuyers are entitled to a home inspection which can highlight any potential technical issues with the property that need to be repaired.

 Inspectors generally adhere to a checklist of items set by the International Association of Certified Home Inspectors, according to the Pennsylvania Association of Certified Home Inspectors.

 The roof and exterior of a home can prove costly to repair or replace.
-Because of Pennsylvania’s weather, including harsh winters and hot summers, roofs and exteriors can sustain damaged quickly.
-Besides finding existing damages and issues, the inspection can give the buyer an idea of problems that could arise with the roof and exterior based on the current wear and tear, according to Inspections Unlimited.
+Because of Pennsylvania’s weather, including harsh winters and hot summers, roofs and exteriors can sustain damage quickly.
+Besides finding existing damages and issues, the inspection can give the buyer an idea of problems that could arise with the roof and exterior based on the current wear and tear.